ocfu/ESPConsole/README.md

 ---

 ## 🚀 More to come
-- [ ] Configuration file on FS
 - [ ] Logging
    - to file(s)
    - to syslog
-- [ ] Process Manager
+- [ ] Improve Process Manager
-   - Managing user processes (control and measure times and resources etc.).
-   - New console commands: start, kill, top, ps
+   - New console commands: start, kill
-   - Console processes (e.g. start heap to continuesly showing heap information until user quits with ctr-c)
    - User processes (in the ino sketh the user can register loops to be managed as a process with start parameter like delayed start, priority, standby, triggered ...)
-- [ ] SSH / secured login
+- [ ] TLS support

----

-## ✅ Completed Tasks
-- [x] Set up project repository
-- [x] Define project goals and milestones

 ---